Stabilization by Noise of a $\mathbb{C}^2$-Valued Coupled System: Nonexplosivity and ergodicity of the -valued SDEs

 Thus

 Putting everything together we get

 This proves (\ref{equallaw}). \end{proof}

 \begin{proof}[Proofs of Theorem \ref{thm:main} and Proposition \ref{prop:main}] Since the nonexplosivity of $\tilde{z}_t$ is proved in Proposition \ref{prop:nonexplosive}, we concentrate on the ergodic theorem.
-We already showed in Lemma \ref{lem:uniqueinv} that, under $P$, $\tilde{z}_t$ converges to the measure $\pi$.
+We already showed in Lemma \ref{lem:uniqueinv} that, under $P$, the dynamics of $\tilde{z}_t$ converges to the measure $\pi$.
 We now strengthen this convergence to the $P$-a.s.\@ sense: for every $f\in L^1(\pi)$,

 Our approach here is to exploit the equivalence of the probability measures $P$ and $Q$ on $\mathcal{F}_\infty$ [Item (3) of Lemma \ref{lem:timechange}], as well as the equivalence of the $Q$-law of $\tilde{z}_t$ and the $P$-law of $z_t$ [Item (4) of Lemma \ref{lem:timechange}].
 Using these two observations, we have that for every Borel measurable subset $A$ of $\mathbb{R}$,